 If you’d like to grow more succulents, learn how to propagate succulents from leaves!
 Soon you’ll have more succulents than you know what to do with!

 I have a sad story to tell.
-Just over two weeks ago I went to Arizona for a week.
-I had moved all my succulents outside now that the weather is getting warm.
+Just a few weeks after starting a batch of leaves and cuttings for propagation I went out of town.
+I had moved all my succulents outside since the weather was getting warm.
 This should have been fine except all the succulent leaves that I was propagating were in the direct sunlight, which I didn’t realize.
 Sadly, all of the cute little succulents that had started growing died.
 Those beautiful pink roots turned nasty, shriveled and black.
 Lesson learned!
 Don’t put succulent starts outside until they are large enough to grow and be treated like a regular plant!

 I got all three of the bread pans below at Deseret Industries for just a dollar a piece.
 I thought they would provide plenty of space but it turns out it was a tight fit!
 I decided to lay out the succulents in a pretty pattern just for fun.
 This way they look pretty even before those wonderful new little plants start to grow.When I started laying them out I left plenty of space between the leaves but I soon had to fill in all the negative space and even stand some of the leaves up (which still works just fine).

-I’ve been reading up a lot more on propagating succulents and I’ve learned a thing or two, along with real life experience :) and experimentation.
-One thing I learned is that you can use honey as a rooting hormone.
+As I’ve researched more about propagating succulents I’ve seen several people suggest using honey as a rooting hormone.
 While I’ve read (and learned from propagating succulents on my own) that propagating succulents can be successful without a rooting hormone, I figured I’d give honey a try.
 After all, I already had some on the shelf!
 Plus it is amazing local honey from my friends the Stembridges who live down the street.
 You can check out their honey and even order some here.